The Evolution and Internal Structure of Neptunes and Sub-Neptunes: The importance of thermal conductivity in non-convective regions: Initial model

 The initial specific entropy profiles and composition profiles (after the completion of the four steps described above) are shown in the upper panels of Figure \ref{fig:InitialEntropyCompostionAndTemperatureProfiles} for the wide gradient.
 Figure \ref{fig:InitialEntropyCompostionAndTemperatureProfiles_dq0.01} shows the entropy and temperature profiles for the narrow gradient.
 In this step, the model is not forced to follow the adiabatic gradient and the outer boundary condition is given by the default photosphere without irradiation.

-We consider two cases for the composition profile, one with a wide transition region (transition over $\Delta q=0.1$) and one with a narrow transition region (transition over $\Delta q=0.01$).
+We consider two cases for the composition profile, one with a wide transition region (transition over $\Delta q=0.1$) and one with a narrow transition region (transition over $\Delta q=0.001$\footnote{The published version contained a typo, stating the width of the narrow gradient as $\Delta q =0.01$.
+The correct value used in the simulations is $\Delta q=0.001$.}).
 Both profiles are fixed to the same bulk metallicity of $Z\low{bulk}=0.95$ with an envelope metallicity of $Z\low{env}=0.2$.

 \item Using the options \verb|irradiation_flux| we heat the outer parts of the planet over $100\,000$ years sufficiently high such that changing to a different atmosphere model does not lead to convergence issues.
 We find a flux of $8\times10^6$ erg/s/cm$^2$ and a column depth of 100 g/cm$^2$ a good choice of parameters for our desired equilibrium temperature.